sinclairzx81/parsebox/readme.md

 ## Overview

-ParseBox is a parsing system designed to embed domain-specific languages (DSLs) within the TypeScript type system.
-It provides a set of type-level and runtime combinators that directly map to BNF notation, which can be used to parse content either at runtime or statically within the type system.
+ParseBox is a parsing library designed to embed domain-specific languages (DSLs) within the TypeScript type system.
+It provides a set of runtime and type-level combinators that enable EBNF notation to be encoded as types within TypeScript's type system.
+These combinators can then be used to parse content at runtime or interactively in editor via static type inference.

-ParseBox is written as a parsing infrastructure for the [TypeBox](https://github.com/sinclairzx81/typebox) and [LinqBox](https://github.com/sinclairzx81/linqbox) projects, enabling these libraries to support advanced runtime parsing for their respective domains.
+This project was originally developed as a parsing system for the [TypeBox](https://github.com/sinclairzx81/typebox) project, where it facilitates parsing TypeScript syntax into runtime types.
+It offers a robust, standalone system for type-level parsing within TypeScript's type system.

-License MIT
+License: MIT

 ## Contents